FubarTechA/todo/README.md

 ### Continued development

-Looking forward to working better with my classes and improving on my drag and drop and responsive design
+Looking forward to working better with my classes and improving on my drag and drop and responsive design.
+It was a serious challenge to get that to work, i had to do a lot of hacky javascript to make this work, Please any and every input would be appreciated

 ### Useful resources